deepilla/perch-fieldtype-tabular/README.md

 ##To Do

+1. Make compatible with PHP 5.2 (the minimum required PHP version for Perch).
+PHP syntax errors have been reported with PHP 5.2.17.
-1. Add support for row headers.
+2. Add support for row headers.
-2. Do something sensible with mandatory fields.
+3. Do something sensible with mandatory fields.
 Currently saving always fails on *tabular* fields that have `required="true"` set.
-3. Recover table data after form validation errors.
+4. Recover table data after form validation errors.
 If an error occurs when saving a region (let's say you forget to fill in a required *textarea* field), the page reloads with all of your entered data intact.
 But *tabular* fields revert back to their previously-saved state.

 ##Feedback
 Contact me [@deepilla](https://twitter.com/deepilla).